jcsteh/osara/readme.md

 By default, the OSARA key map will be installed, completely replacing your existing key map.
 If yu do not wish this to occur, you can uncheck the OSARA key map option.
+Note that any keyboard commands described in this document assume you are using the OSARA key map.
 For users who previously used ReaAccess, the OSARA key map is similar to that provided by ReaAccess, though there are some differences.
 You can see the full key map by selecting Key bindings and mouse modifiers from the Help menu.